-- Students with a SUNY A.A. or A.S. degree who are accepted into a parallel baccalaureate program at New Paltz and who have successfully completed the SUNY General Education Requirement (GER) and the appropriate transfer-path courses benefit from SUNY's transfer-friendly policies.
+- Students with a SUNY A.A. or A.S. degree who are accepted into a parallel baccalaureate program at New Paltz and who have successfully completed SUNY's General Education program and the appropriate transfer-path courses benefit from SUNY's transfer-friendly policies.
 Such students will be afforded true junior standing and the opportunity to complete the requirements for a bachelor's degree within four additional semesters of full-time study or the equivalent.

-- Transfer of credit for SUNY-GER courses is guaranteed if a course is successfully completed with a grade of C or above.
+- Transfer of credit for SUNY General Education courses is guaranteed if a course is successfully completed with a grade of C or above.

 - SUNY transfer-path courses are guaranteed to transfer as courses in the major or as required cognates if completed with a grade of C or better.
 (Note that courses with a grade of C- may be eligible for transfer toward the major or required cognates, at the discretion of the appropriate academic department.)

-- Courses other than transfer-path and SUNY-GER courses may be eligible for transfer credit toward the major with a grade of C- or better, at the discretion of the academic department concerned.
+- Courses other than transfer-path and SUNY General Education courses may be eligible for transfer credit toward the major with a grade of C- or better, at the discretion of the academic department concerned.